Where’s Santa Claus? Track his journey across the world on Christmas Eve

 Have you ever tried to catch the magic in action?
 Well, thanks to the North American Aerospace Defense Command (NORAD), you can!

-NORAD is the United States and Canada bi-national organization charged with the mission of aerospace warning, aerospace control and maritime warning in the defense of North America.
+NORAD is the United States' and Canada's bi-national organization charged with the mission of aerospace warning, aerospace control and maritime warning in the defense of North America.

 They track Santa Claus every December 24 through their NORAD Tracks Santa program.